FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/inputs.md

 You should avoid storing encrypted input types (e.g. `inEuint8`, etc) directly in your contract's state - it will be more expensive as these types contain more data, and it could lead to unexpected results.
 You should always prefer to convert it to a regular encrypted type using `FHE.asE...()`.
 :::

-Now that `value` is of type `euint32`, we can store or manipulate it:
+Now that `amount` is of type `euint32`, we can store or manipulate it:

 ```sol
 toBalance = FHE.sub(toBalance, amount);